Unboxing a new computer and peeling away the screen’s protective film is exciting. But what are you supposed to do with your old one?

-Last comes the actual wiping of the hard drive, also called performing a factory reset.
-Each computer will have a different process for completing this step, but these guides for how to wipe a MacBook® and how to factory reset a PC will be great places to find step-by-step instructions.
-It's very important to remember to back up your personal data BEFORE completing this step, as there will be nothing remaining on the device after you wipe it.
-Once the reset is completed, you can begin the process of recycling old computers.
+The last step is the actual wiping of the hard drive, also called performing a factory reset.
+Each computer will have a different process for finishing this step, but these guides for how to wipe a MacBook® and how to factory reset a PC offer step-by-step instructions.

 Locate a computer recycling center

 After you've wiped your old computer of any personal data or information, the next step is finding a recycling center.
-Your options will vary based on your location, but here are some great resources to begin when learning how to recycle a computer:
+Your options will vary based on your location, but here are some great resources to start learning how to recycle a computer: